 Investment returns include reinvestment of dividends, interest and capital gains.
 Valuation is based on trade-date information.
 Net performance results are presented after actual management fees and all trading expenses but before custodial fees.
 The Large Cap Fundamental Value strategy’s returns for different time periods and market cycles can result in significantly different performance results.
 An account’s investment guidelines, timing of transactions, market conditions at the time of investment and other factors may lead to different performance results.
 The Composite includes all Large Cap Fundamental Value discretionary accounts.
 The Large Cap Fundamental Value strategy seeks current income and long-term growth of income, as well as capital appreciation, primarily through investments in equity securities of large capitalization companies and may invest in foreign (non-U.S.) securities.
 Additional performance disclosures are included in the strategy’s GIPS Report.

-Holdings and attribution analysis are based on a representative portfolio of the LCFV strategy.
+Holdings and analysis are based on a representative portfolio of the LCFV strategy.
 The portfolio is selected based on factors determined by Advisor to be “representative” of the strategy, considering such factors as (but not limited to) investment guidelines/restrictions, time period under Advisor’s discretion, and/or cash flow activities.
 Each portfolio’s holdings/performance in the strategy vary due to different restrictions, cash flows and other relevant considerations.
-Performance attribution is an analysis of the portfolio's return (gross of fees) relative to the benchmark, is calculated using trade information, and does not reflect cash flow transactions and the payment of transaction costs, fees and expenses.
+To calculate the portfolio’s net of fee total return, the strategy’s highest annual advisory fee (excluding performance-based fees if applicable) is divided by 12 to get a monthly fee and then multiplied by the number of months in the covered period.
+The advisory fee for the covered period is then subtracted from each return.
+Net of fee contribution to return is the average weight multiplied by the portfolio’s net of fee total return.
 Additional information on the LCFV strategy’s performance is available on our website at www.hwcm.com.

 Securities identified do not represent all securities purchased, sold, or recommended for advisory clients, and may not be indicative of current or future holdings or trading activity.
 No assurance is made that any securities identified, or all investment decisions by H&W were or will be profitable.
 Portfolio holdings are subject to change.
 A complete list of holdings is available upon request at [email protected] (subject to the firm’s portfolio holdings disclosure policy).